Tikkurila

 Tikkurila ([ˈtikːurilɑ]; Dickursby) is a district and major region of the municipality of Vantaa, Finland.
 Located in the eastern half of the Helsinki conurbation, some 16 km north of the capital's downtown district, it is the administrative and commercial hub of Vantaa, although Myyrmäki is a rival commercial hub within the municipality.

 Tikkurila's most popular attraction is the science center Heureka.
 Tikkurila railway station is the busiest in Vantaa and third-busiest in Finland.
 As the nearest mainline station to Helsinki Airport (located 6 km from Tikkurila), it is served by all the high-speed Pendolino trains on the Helsinki to Tampere and Lahti routes as well as other long-distance services.

-Some of the other communities surrounding Tikkurila are Jokiniemi, Simonkylä, Hiekkaharju, and Puistola in the Helsinki municipality.
+Some of the other communities surrounding Tikkurila are Jokiniemi, Simonkylä, Ruskeasanta, Hiekkaharju, and Puistola in the Helsinki municipality.

 History

 Tikkurila has been a marketplace since the 16th century, from which it has also received its name.
 Tikkuri is an old Finnish term referring to an amount of ten, used in fur trading at the time.
 The road between Turku and Vyborg, King's Road, ran through the area, though the area remained a sparsely populated piece of the Helsinki Parish until the late 1800s.

 In 1862, the railway between Helsinki and Hämeenlinna was constructed, and one of its seven stations was built in Tikkurila, on its intersection with King's Road.
 The Swedish architect Carl Albert Edelfelt designed a Renaissance Revival styled station building, which (as of the 1970s) has since been adapted into the Vantaa City Museum.
 The railway brought industry into the area, including an expeller pressing plant, which currently operates in the area as the paint manufacturer Tikkurila Oyj.
 The railway also induced population growth.

 In 1946, Tikkurila became the administrative hub of Vantaa (then known as Helsingin maalaiskunta, Rural municipality of Helsinki), after Malmi was transferred to Helsinki.
 Post-war population growth led to Tikkurila becoming the most populated area in Vantaa, though the Myyrmäki district and major region have both since become more populated than the Tikkurila equivalents.
 In 1960, a neofuturistic swimming hall was completed in Tikkurila.